MJSanfelippo/CECS-323-Term-Project/README.md

 TODO:
-- More test data
+- Maybe even more test data?
-- Documentation
 - Maybe add more functionality for projects?
 It's not in the requirements, but would be easy to do
 - SQL trigger to prevent them from adding a developer to an already active sprint